JuliaCon/www.juliacon.org/2024/sponsor.md

 JuliaCon is the largest annual conference organized around Julia, the fastest high-performance open source computing language for machine learning, artificial intelligence, life sciences, robotics, algorithmic trading, real-time analytics and more.

 Last year, JuliaCon was held at MIT in Boston, USA.
-This year, we are thrilled to be returning in-person to Europe.
+This year, we are thrilled to be returning to Europe for the first time since 2018.
 With a global audience of developer, JuliaCon offers you the unique opportunity to present your company and your product to a huge group of engaged scientific programmers.

 Eindhoven, Netherlands July 9th - 12th, 2024
 ~~~